Daisy, Daisy, the Great Gatsby’s going crazy all for the love of you…

-Jay Gatsby hopes to reunite with now married Daisy Buchanan.
-However there is a chance of reconciliation…
+Jay Gatsby hopes to reunite with an old love but now married Daisy Buchanan.

-The Great Gatsby, official trailer, Warner Bros Pictures, www.youtube.com and pictures @ Warner Bros Pictures
+The Great Gatsby, official trailer, Warner Bros Pictures and pictures @ Warner Bros Pictures

-Attention all women, head to the shops and buy the following shopping list ….one copy of one of the most hopelessly romantic films ever, The Great Gatsby (2013) on DVD, one or two boxes of tissues, one large cream cake and one or two bricks.
-Wine is optional but it is compulsory to invite two of your bestest girly friends over and call for pizza.
-Finally, send the man of the house to see John Wick (2014) or its sequel….
+Attention all romantics, head to the shops.
+Buy the following shopping list, one copy of one of the most hopelessly romantic films ever, The Great Gatsby (2013) on DVD, one or two boxes of tissues, one large cream cake and one or two bricks.
+Wine is optional, but it is compulsory to invite two of your best friends over and call for pizza.
+Finally, send your kids and your partner – who often riffs, comments or generally disrupts your viewing – to see John Wick (2014) or its sequel…

-Buxom Kate Winslet) you could so have held onto him a wee bit longer on that iceberg, after all you had the strength to pull him over a car seat!
+Buxom Kate Winslet) you could so have held onto him a wee bit longer, after all, you had the strength to pull him over a car seat!
+But I digress.

 The Great Gatsby also stars Tobey Maguire (

 Spiderman) as the narrator Nick Carraway, a very doe-eyed Carey Mulligan (Daisy) and supertall Zooey Deschanel’s doppelgänger, Elizabeth Debicki (Jordan).
 It is essentially a sob story, but my protective instinct for DiCaprio (despite the fact he is nearly as old as darlin’ husband) led to more than a few angry tears and upsets with the plot.

 These tears of anger were directed at all the characters bar Gatsby.
 By the end of the film, I was as disillusioned with the characters as much as the narrator of the story, Nick Carraway (Maguire).
 The lion’s share of the anger was directed at Isla Fisher’s character Myrtle.
 Maybe it’s because Fisher has been annoying me since Confessions of a Shopaholic (2009) and Burke and Hare (2010).